TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/README.md

 There are a few things to note about this script:
  1. In the warn function is where the logic goes that will trigger the alert to send the error/alert message
  2. The alert message is specified in the `.message()` function.
- 3. Calling `.slack()` tells kapacitor to send the message to the slack web hook that kapacitor was set up with.
+ 3. Calling `.slack()` tells kapacitor to send the message to the slack webhook that kapacitor was set up with.
+ 4. The window section is setting the script to only look at the last minute of data, and to only send one alert per minute.
+ This stops a spam of alerts if something enters an alert state for an extended period of time.
+ 5. The double brackets in the message is the syntax for embedding measurement information into the error message, in this case, the name of the host computer that is experiencing system blocking.
+ 6. the `.stateChangesOnly()` function also reduces alert spamming by only sending an alert if the system goes from an ok state to an alert state. meaning if something fails continuously for 40 minutes, instead of getting 40 alerts (one for every minute), only the first alert will be sent.